Research Group “Spatial Simulation” @Z_GIS

 The research group “Spatial Simulation” uses simulation models as ‘virtual labs’ to explore how spatial patterns emerge from the behaviour and the local interaction of individuals.
 By comparing model outcomes to the real-world we can test and refine our current understanding of system behaviour.

 Researchers in the “Spatial Simulation” group have their backgrounds in geoinformatics, ecology, geography, and computer science.
-We thus aim to understand the emergence of spatial patterns in a range of different domains, including animal movement, bicycle mobility, tourism and hydrology.
+We thus aim to understand the emergence of spatial patterns in a range of different domains, including animal movement, bicycle mobility, epidemiology, tourism and hydrology.
 Scenario-based research allows us to experiment in and with these systems, which would be too expensive, unethical or plainly impossible in the real system.